Life Insurance Scams

 Contact the Agency

-If you're working directly with an agent, don't hesitate to contact that agent's insurance company to verify what you're hearing.
-Ask to confirm the agent's employment status, the policy terms being quoted, and whether the premiums match what the agent presented.
+If you're working directly with an agent, contact that agent's insurance company to verify what you're hearing.
+Ask to confirm the agent's employment status, the quoted policy terms and whether the premiums match what the agent presented.
+If it's a respected agency and they vouch for the agent, you can move forward confidently.

 5. 5